Alternative Medicine For Arthritis

 1. Acupuncture

-Acupuncture is the most commonly used alternative medicine for arthritis
+Acupuncture is increasingly popular alternative medicine for arthritis

 One of the most commonly used alternative medicine for arthritis is acupuncture and several trials have shown it to be beneficial in reducing pain.
-An estimated 3.1 million adults in the US are treated with acupuncture each year.

 Acupuncture consists of small needles being inserted at various specific points around the body to restore balance and reduce pain.
 It should only ever be carried out by a licensed acupuncturist.